ess-dive-workspace/essdive-ATS-model-data-archiving/instructions.md

 </table>

-# ATS MDA Documentation
+# ATS MDA Reporting Format Documentation

-This document aims to outline the motivation, review the fundamentals of ATS inputs and outputs, examine the existing MDA Reporting Format, and provide a detailed guide on creating and managing ATS MDAs using the improved standards.
+This document aims to outline the motivation, review the fundamentals of ATS inputs and outputs, examine the existing MDA Reporting Format, and provide a detailed guide on creating and managing ATS MDAs using the improved Reporting Format.

 ## Background